Tucker Carlson praises Kyle Rittenhouse as a ‘sweet kid’ in a sympathetic new interview

 After the interview aired, Fox News host Jeanine Pirro joined Carlson to praise the interview and Rittenhouse himself.
 “This young man is far more intelligent than people wanted to give him credit for,” she said.
 “This is a young man who is a very empathic young man. … This young man is a truth-teller.
 This young man is far more mature than his years.”

-During an episode of the Fox News talk show “The Five” earlier in the month, Greg Gutfeld went so far as to praise Rittenhouse for shooting and killing two “violent, disgusting dirtbags” and argued that he “filled the void that the government left open.”
+During an episode of the Fox News talk show “The Five” earlier in the month, co-host Greg Gutfeld went so far as to praise Rittenhouse for shooting and killing two “violent, disgusting dirtbags” and argued that he “filled the void that the government left open.”
 Prosecutors argued that at least one of the men Rittenhouse killed, 26-year-old Anthony Huber, was only chasing Rittenhouse in an attempt to stop what many perceived as an “active shooter.”
 The other slain man, 36-year-old Joseph Rosenbaum, had been acting erratically before he attempted to grab Rittenhouse’s weapon, according to witnesses; he had been released from a hospital earlier in the day following a suicide attempt.

 Gutfeld’s comment did draw a rebuke from a fellow panelist: “I am not comfortable with endorsing vigilantism on any level,” said Fox News contributor Jessica Tarlov.